The Problem

 # Apply reranking to boost exclusion documents

-CI/CD gate that fails when required documents are missing from context
+Automated evaluation gate that fails the pipeline when required documents are missing from context

 def contextual_recall_gate(test_case, retrieved_nodes):